How to Test a Car Battery with a Multimeter

 How to Test a 9V Battery with a Multimeter

 Set your multimeter to DC voltage (20V range or auto).
 Touch red to the small circular positive terminal and black to the larger hexagonal negative terminal.
 A fresh 9V battery reads around 9.5V to 9.6V.
-Consider it healthy at anything above 8.5V, and replace it when it drops below 7V β at that level, many devices will stop working reliably or behave erratically.
+Consider it healthy at anything above 8.5V, and replace it when it drops below 7V.
+At that level, many devices stop working reliably or behave erratically.

 How to Test AA or AAA Batteries

-Switch your multimeter to the 2V DC range (or auto-range).
+Switch your multimeter to the 2V DC range or auto-range.
 Touch the red probe to the positive end (the small raised nub) and black to the flat negative end.
 A new AA or AAA battery reads approximately 1.5V to 1.6V.
-It’s considered good above 1.3V and weak below 1.2V.
-Rechargeable NiMH batteries of the same size typically read 1.2Vβ1.3V when fully charged β which is normal.
+It is considered good above 1.3V and weak below 1.2V.
+Rechargeable NiMH batteries of the same size typically read 1.2V to 1.3V when fully charged, which is normal.

 How to Test a CR2032 (Coin Cell) Battery

-For a full breakdown of what every symbol on your multimeter means, visit our multimeter symbols guide.
+💡 Tip: For a full breakdown of what every symbol on your multimeter means, visit our Multimeter Symbols Guide.

 What should a fully charged 12V battery read on a multimeter?